 Limit screen sharing to the Host (and co-hosts)

-Click the up arrow next to “Share Screen”, then click “Advanced Sharing Options”.
+Either use the ‘Security’ button and turn ‘Screen Share’ on or off, or click the up arrow next to “Share Screen”, then click “Advanced Sharing Options”.

 Under “Who can share?” select “Only Host” to make sure the meeting Host and co-hosts are the only participants who can share their screen.

 You can also set this in your account settings …